My sister sent me this story. It's such a great concept and I hope you enjoy it too!

 Lavender Lemonade:

-1 TBSP dried lavender
+1 quart lemonade1 TBSP dried lavender

 1 cup of boiling water